 Students earn one letter grade (A, A-.B, etc) for the entire 6-credit-hour thesis.
 The letter grade is assigned by the faculty advisor once the thesis is completed and successfully defended.

 The proposal preparation semester and the first semester of thesis hours both get an IP at the end of semester.
-Once the letter grade is assign, the thesis coordinator will work with the faculty member to change those IP to the appropriate letter grade.
+Once the letter grade is assigned, the thesis coordinator will work with the faculty member to change the IP grades to the appropriate letter grade.

 Please note: The Thesis Proposal Preparation Semester is meant to provide students with the opportunity to explore a thesis topic while not yet committed to the full six credit hours.
 In the instance that a student may discover during this semester that he or she does not wish to commit to the thesis, the proposal preparation semester will be treated as a smaller independent study experience and graded appropriately.
 The faculty member will determine what the student needs to submit for that grade.